FanSided’s 2021 MLB Mock Draft is in the books and the results are in.

 Mike Rizzo likes to draft tall righties with a hard fastball and Bednar fits the mold.
 He stands at 6’2 and averages 93-95 mph while topping out at 97 mph.
 In MLB Pipeline’s description of Bednar, they stated,

-“Bednar’s previous exposure at Mississippi State consisted of just 15 1/3 innings a year ago before he opened eyes with sterling stuff in the fall that has carried over into 2021.
+"“Bednar’s previous exposure at Mississippi State consisted of just 15 1/3 innings a year ago before he opened eyes with sterling stuff in the fall that has carried over into 2021.
 He sits at 93-95 mph and tops out at 97 with his fastball, which can exhibit both heavy life and riding action.
-His mid-80s slider has become a consistent plus pitch this spring, surpassing his solid upper-70s curveball with depth.”
+His mid-80s slider has become a consistent plus pitch this spring, surpassing his solid upper-70s curveball with depth.”“Bednar also has the makings of at least an average changeup and is pounding the strike zone more than ever, two more ingredients that add to his mid-rotation starter’s profile.
+He doesn’t have the cleanest delivery, but he makes it work and has a 6-foot-2, 229-pound frame built for durability.”"

 Come tomorrow night, expect Madden, Bachman, Hoglund, and Bednar to be atop the Nationals draft boards.
 Unless one of the top prep shortstops falls, it is safe to assume the Nationals will draft another pitcher in the first round.